adrianodsb/getsth/README.md

 A python script for retrieving info about your currently running Linux box.

 ## Requirements
-The only requirement is the psutil module, which you can install using the package manager from distribution or via pip.
+The only requirement is the psutil module, which you can install using the package manager from your distribution or via pip.

 ### Via PIP: